-FEMA has designated September as National Preparedness Month.
+The Federal Emergency Management Agency (FEMA) has designated September as National Preparedness Month.
 Here are some tips from the SBA on what you need to do to prepare your business for emergencies and disasters.

 To prepare for disasters, SBA offers the following tips:

-Business owners should designate a contact person to communicate with other employees, customers and vendors.
-Homeowners, renters and business owners should ask an out-of-state friend, colleague or family member to be a “post-disaster” point of contact, supporting the flow of information about short-term relocations, recovery, additional sources of assistance, etc.
+Business owners should designate a contact person to communicate with other employees, customers, and vendors.
+Homeowners, renters, and business owners should ask an out-of-state friend, colleague, or family member to be a “post-disaster” point of contact, supporting the flow of information about short-term relocations, recovery, additional sources of assistance, etc.

 Additional information on developing an emergency plan is available at the federal government’s preparedness website,.